Electronics: signal processing, control and communications

 This module takes the ideas that you know about basic electronic circuits, together with general engineering principles, and looks at three of the main applications of electronics.
 It comprises three blocks: signal processing, control and communications.

 Interactive software and OpenEngineering Laboratory experiments support the course materials in all three blocks.
-Throughout the module, we use illustrative case studies, such as the Mars rovers and some of the problems they face because of their remoteness and the inhospitable landscape.
+Throughout the module, we use illustrative case studies.

 Block 1: Signal processing